 4. Arrangement of Funds

 The running expenses of the mutual fund comprise fees and other related costs.
-Attracting investor capital to build a portfolio is every mutual fund company’s most costly expense.
-Even with a little initial investment, one needs a sizable portfolio to run a profitable business.
+Attracting investor capital to build a portfolio is the most costly expense for every mutual fund company.
+Even with a modest initial investment, a sizable portfolio is required to run a profitable business.

 5. Look for a Business Partner